-After birth, mothers need more energy and nutrients than at any other time
+After birth, mothers need more energy and nutrients than at any other time in their life

 We must build a village for all new mothers

-All the women at eat for baby experienced some form of postpartum depression.
+All the women at eat for baby experienced some form of postpartum or ante natal depression.
 We are all constantly working to maintain our mental health, as we do our physical health.
-Let’s talk about it so we can all help each other through the journey.
+Let’s raise it to the surface in our conversations, so we can all help each other through the journey.

-After birth, women are more susceptible to nutrient deficiencies because of depletion of their nutrient stores during pregnancy and lactation.
-Low levels of nutrients such as zinc, magnesium, selenium and omega 3 fatty acids have been linked to postpartum depression and anxiety.
+After birth, women are more susceptible to nutrient deficiencies due to depletion of their stores during pregnancy and lactation.
+Low levels of specific nutrients such as zinc, magnesium, selenium and omega 3 fatty acids have been linked to postpartum depression and anxiety.

 The content of this publication ("the information") is provided for information purposes only.
 The information is provided solely on the basis that recipients should verify all the information provided.
 The information is not intended to be used to diagnose, treat, cure or prevent any disease or condition, nor should it be used for therapeutic or clinical care purposes.
 The information is not a substitute for your own health professional's advice and treatment in relation to any specific patient issue. eat for baby Pty Ltd does not accept any responsibility for any injury, loss or damage incurred by the use of or reliance on the information.
 While we have made every effort to ensure the information is accurate, complete and current, eat for baby Pty Ltd does not guarantee and assumes no responsibility for the accuracy, currency or completeness of the information.
 External resources referred to in this publication should not be taken to be an endorsement or a recommendation of any third party products or services offered and the views or recommendations provided by these external resources do not necessarily reflect those of eat for baby Pty Ltd.